fpillet/NSLogger/README.markdown

 $ carthage update
 ```

-Note that for Carthage, the `NSLogger.xcodeproj` top-level project offers two targets (`NSLogger` and `NSLoggerSwift`).
-Add the built framework that suits your needs to your project.
+Again, the `NSLogger.xcodeproj` top-level project offers two targets (`NSLogger` and `NSLoggerSwift`).
+Add the built framework that suits your needs.

 # Advanced Usage